jperez0630/marinerds/pages/introduction.md

 Be that as it may, I'm going to take advantage of what I feel is a lull in quality distractions right now.
 In fact, the way I see it, Marvel can't make a decent movie to save its proverbial life.
 The vast majority of popular music is indecipherable noise.
 Books?
 Who reads books anymore?
-TV, once a huge time suck, now ruined by the proliferation of streaming services that have managed to recreate the bloated and expensive cable company piecemeal.
+TV, once a huge time suck, now ruined by the proliferation of streaming services that have managed to recreate the bloated and expensive cable paradigm piecemeal.
 Right now, I think my only competition for your attention are dancing cats and people falling on their faces.
 Also, I believe I have a few things going for me that I hope will prevent this Blog from going into oblivion.
 <b>My undying love for my home team the Mariners</b>.
 <br>Sometimes it feels more like undead than undying.
 Like a mutilated zombie long relieved of appendages, dragging itself along like